Your first days at Surrey as an exchange student

 Once you have registered, your Police Registration Certificate will be sent to you at the address that you have given the Police.
 This is a very important document.
 Keep it with your passport at all times.
 It is essential that you make your initial registration as soon as you can upon arrival in the UK and that you inform the Police of any changes in your address or circumstances during your stay in the UK (failure to do so is a criminal offence).

-The School of English and Languages offers an English Language Support Programme (ELSP) to all students registered at the University of Surrey.
+Our English Language Support Programme (ELSP) is available to all students registered at the University of Surrey.
 The ELSP is free of charge and is particularly useful for students who, although they have already met the University’s entry requirements in English, feel they need further help with communication in the language for their studies.
 Many native English speakers will also benefit from the academic writing and presentation skills programmes we offer.

 During your first few days at Surrey, all non-native speakers of English must take a short diagnostic English test to help us identify whether there are any English language courses that might benefit you.
 You will receive an email recommending particular courses that would be useful to you.